 ☐ Keep supplies stocked and readily available.
 Make sure supply cabinets are well marked.

-☐ Place wipes, sanitizer, paper towels, and waste bins (for easy disposal) at strategic spots in high-traffic areas.
+☐ Place disinfectant wipes, hand sanitizer, paper towels, waste bins (for easy disposal), and face coverings at strategic spots in high-traffic areas.

 ☐ Make space-hygiene practices a regular part of corporate communication.

 ☐ Get your staff into the habit of pitching in – proactively wiping down surfaces they use (even when they’re healthy), making recommendations on cleaning practices, supply levels, or areas in need of attention, etc.

 ☐ Provide a channel for the above improvements and service requests, either through a formal ticketing system or simply an email with a dedicated gatekeeper.

 ☐ Consider automatic or “touchless” office upgrades that reduce contact, such as: